 Fast forward to today, Gourmeltz is now a 90's Music Bar & Drafthouse located in Spotsylvania, Virginia.
 Gourmeltz is a friendly gathering place for the entire family offering specialty Gourmet Artisan Meltz, an amazing selection of Virginia beers, and other alcoholic and non-alcoholic beverages.

-What has resulted since the government allowed for the slow reopening of restaurants and bars?
-Restaurants are jumping through higher hoops to remain open.
-Enduring more rules.
+What has resulted since the government allowed the slow reopening of restaurants and bars?
+Restaurants are jumping through higher hoops to remain open, enduring more rules.
 More restrictions.
 More regulations, mandates, and curfews.
 The restaurant industry faced a roller coaster of orders, including reduced occupancy levels, a 10 PM alcohol cutoff, a ban on bar seating, and social distancing.

 It's too early to know what the legal ramifications could be for Gourmeltz.
-Health officials have told Matt that he could be fined or arrested for his failure to comply.
-Other possibilities include filing an injunction, seeking a Class 1 misdemeanor charge, and/or hefty fines.
+Health officials have told Matt that he could be fined or arrested for failing to comply.
+Other possibilities include filing an injunction, seeking a Class 1 misdemeanor charge, and hefty fines.

 For Matt and Gourmeltz, the only choice is to stand up for the rights he once fought for as a Veteran while serving his country overseas — or comply and lose his dream.
 Matt has chosen to take a stand and defend his rights.
 He is standing for his business, staff, American people, and other Veteran-Owned businesses in the same plight.

-Support a loud voice to ensure that fairness and freedom are brought back to restaurants and bars hardest hit during the Covid-19.
-Let's help Matt, Gourmeltz, and other Veteran-Owned restaurateurs keep their dream.
+Support a loud voice to ensure that fairness and freedom are brought back to the hardest hit restaurants and bars during Covid-19.
+Let's help Matt, Gourmeltz, and other restaurateurs keep their dream.